ezequielgarcia/directfb-lua/README.md

     desc.caps = 'DSCAPS_PRIMARY|DSCAPS_FLIPPING'
     surface = dfb:CreateSurface(desc)

 without the need to define *desc.flags* member.
-If you want define this member, then the automatic detection get disabled.
+If you want to define this member, then the automatic detection get disabled.

 **Safe enums types**

 So far we support two forms of enums: string and number.
 You can see both in action here:

     surf1 = dfb:CreateSurface {caps='DSCAPS_PRIMARY|DSCAPS_FLIPPING'}